A business tax ID, also known as an employer identification number (EIN), is an Internal Revenue Service (IRS)-issued unique identifying number.

 - Changing a business type, like from a sole proprietorship to a partnership or corporation, will require a new EIN.
 However, you won’t need a new EIN for simply changing the name or address of the business.

-- If the Secretary of State of your location issues a new charter for the corporation, you will have to file for a new EIN.
+- If the Secretary of State of your location issues a new charter for the corporation, you will have to file for a new business EIN.